Why Does My Peptide Turn Cloudy? Reconstitution, pH and Troubleshooting

 Bacteriostatic water (BAC) contains benzyl alcohol and suits vials that get used repeatedly over days to weeks.
 WFI is preservative-free and single-use.
 For most research applications with a multi-dose vial, BAC is the usual choice.

 The quality of this water matters more than most people think.
 The pH and purity of the solvent help determine whether a sensitive peptide dissolves clear or flocculates immediately.
 This is exactly where the cloudiness problem begins.
+For a detailed comparison of all three solvents with a decision table, see our guide Bacteriostatic, Acetic Acid, or Sterile Water.

 Why peptides turn cloudy